-The Berlin-based artist Julian Rosefeldt (born in Munich in 1965) is internationally renowned for his visually opulent and meticulously choreographed moving image artworks, mostly presented as complex multi-screen installations.
+The Berlin-based artist Julian Rosefeldt (* 1965) is internationally renowned for his visually opulent and meticulously choreographed moving image artworks, mostly presented as complex multi-screen installations.
 Inspired equally by the histories of film, art and popular culture, Rosefeldt uses familiar cinematic tropes to carry viewers into surreal, theatrical realms, where the inhabitants are absorbed by the rituals of everyday life, employing humour and satire to seduce audiences into familiar worlds made strange.

-Collections including his works, amongst others: Goetz Collection (Munich), Nationalgalerie (Berlin), Sprengel Museum (Hanover), Museum of Modern Art (New York).
+Collections including Julian Rosefeldt's works, amongst others: Goetz Collection (Munich), Nationalgalerie (Berlin), Sprengel Museum (Hanover), Museum of Modern Art (New York).